-An exciting prospect is that these observations will reveal the existence of some otherwise elusive new fundamental fields, which could be an ingredient of new physics beyond the \sm or beyond \gr, see~e.g.~\textcite{Clifton:2011jh},~\textcite{Yunes:2013dva},~\textcite{Berti:2015itd}, and~\textcite{Barack:2018yly}.
-For such fields to have remained undetected so far, there has to exist a mechanism to suppress then when gravity is weak.
+An interesting prospect is that these observations may reveal the existence of some otherwise elusive new fundamental fields, which could be an ingredient of new physics beyond the \sm or beyond \gr; see~\textcite{Clifton:2011jh},~\textcite{Yunes:2013dva},~\textcite{Berti:2015itd}, and~\textcite{Barack:2018yly}.
+For such fields to have remained undetected, there has to exist a mechanism to suppress them when gravity is weak.
 For scalar fields, which are ubiquitous in extensions of the \sm and of \gr, a possible realization of such a mechanism was first proposed by \textcite{Damour:1993hw} and named \emph{spontaneous scalarization}.
-They showed that a specific type of nonminimal coupling between scalar field and gravity (or matter, after a field redefinition) leads to a theory that is indistinguishable from \gr in weak-field gravitational experiments and yet predicts order unity deviations from general relativistic expectations in the strong-gravity regime of \ns{s}.
+They showed that a specific type of nonminimal coupling between scalar field and gravity (or matter, after a field redefinition) leads to a theory that is indistinguishable from \gr in weak-field gravitational experiments and yet predicts order unity deviations from general-relativistic expectations in the strong-gravity regime of \ns{s}.

-As today, the first model of spontaneous scalarization came about at a time in which gravitational experiments were producing new data from a then unexplored regime of gravity: the slow-velocity, but strong-field regime of binary pulsars discovered by~\textcite{Hulse:1974eb} (see~\textcite{Damour:2014tpa}).
+As today, the first model of spontaneous scalarization came about at a time in which gravitational experiments were producing new data from a then unexplored regime of gravity: the slow-velocity but strong-field regime of binary pulsars discovered by~\textcite{Hulse:1974eb}; see~\textcite{Damour:2014tpa}.
 This discovery inaugurated a new arena to test \gr and its contenders~\cite{Taylor:1982zz,Damour:1991rd,Taylor:1993zz}.
-Meanwhile, slow-velocities and weak-field Solar System tests had reached an accuracy that made it questionable whether there existed viable theories which predict deviations from \gr that was measurable in binary pulsars~\cite{Will:2014kxa}.
-Spontaneous scalarization settled this question, and motivated further the use of binary pulsar observations to test \gr.
-By now, these observations have ruled out the \DEF scalarization model~\cite{Antoniadis:2013pzd,Kramer:2021jcw,Zhao:2022vig}.
+Meanwhile, slow velocities and weak-field Solar System tests had reached an accuracy that made it questionable whether viable theories that predict deviations from \gr that are measurable with binary pulsars can exist~\cite{Will:2014kxa}.
+Spontaneous scalarization settled this question and provided further motivation for the use of binary-pulsar observations to test \gr.
+By now these observations have ruled out the \DEF scalarization model~\cite{Antoniadis:2013pzd,Kramer:2021jcw,Zhao:2022vig}.